-All regular full-time employees of the City shall receive eight (8) hours pay for each holiday.
+All regular full-time employees of the City shall receive a benefit of eight (8) hours pay for each holiday, within the following guidelines.

-- Regular full-time time employees are those who work a regular 40-hour work week.
-(Regular full-time employees are those that usually Monday through Friday or 40-hour work week).
+- Regular full-time employees are those who work a regular 40-hour work week.
+(Regular fulltime employees are those that usually Monday through Friday or 40-hour work week).
 Holidays falling on Saturday shall be observed on Friday and Holidays falling on Sunday shall be observed on the following Monday. - Shift Employees are those employees who work any shift including nights and weekends.
 Holidays shall be observed on the actual holiday.